A Stochastic Objective-Function-Free Adaptive Regularization Method with Optimal Complexity

 with $\xi_k = \sum_{i=1}^m\|S_{k-i}\|^{p+1}$ with the conventions that \beqn{sigmajnegdef} \| S_{-1} \| = \cdots \|S_{-m}\| \eqdef 1 \tim{ and }\sigma_{j} = \frac{\sigma_{0}}{2^{-j}}, \, \quad j \in \iibe{-m}{-1}, \eeqn so that \eqref{vkupdate} is valid even when $k \in \iibe{-m}{-1}$.

 We now discuss our proposed tensor conditions and compare them with previously used requirements on stochastic derivatives, first focussing on the case $m=1$ (we discuss the usage of \eqref{tensderiverror} later).
-Our subsequent discussion is divided into two parts: the first considers different values of $p$, and the scond second deals with the practical case where $p=2$.
+Our subsequent discussion is divided into two parts: the first considers different values of $p$, and the second deals with the practical case where $p=2$.
+How to guarantee the conditions \eqref{tensderiverror} in practice will be discussed in Section~\ref{applicationsstooffo}.